Autistics for Safe Food

 The heart of this expansion is our first Safe Food Fridge, a pilot that is already demonstrating how powerful autistic‑led design can be.
 The fridge allows the people who use it to request the foods they want or need—foods they often cannot access through a traditional food pantry.
 Early use has shown exactly why this model matters: when people are invited to name their own needs, the support becomes more accurate, more dignified, and more sustainable.

-This Safe Food Fridge is sponsored and supported through a collaboration with Hope Community Fridge, Chattanooga Pride Food Coalition, Moms for Social Justice, and True Blue Hamilton County.
-This partnership demonstrates that autistic leadership can successfully collaborate with our communities to build resources that are responsive, dignified, and rooted in lived experience.
+This Safe Food Fridge is supported through a collaboration with Chattanooga Pride Food Coalition, Hope Community Fridge, Seed Feeds the City, Moms for Social Justice, Chattanooga Bridge Brigade, True Blue Hamilton County, and Indivisible TN AL GA.
+These partnerships demonstrates that autistic leadership can successfully collaborate with our communities to build resources that are responsive, dignified, and rooted in lived experience.

 The Safe Food Fridge is built around dignity and comfort, offering foods that meet sensory, cultural, and medical needs rather than expecting people to adapt to whatever is available.
 Its early success is showing what food support can look like when autistic leadership shapes the structure from the ground up—responsive, informed, and grounded in lived experience.

-We invite you to explore more about the Safe Food Fridge program, follow the pilot’s progress, and see how this resource continues to grow by visiting our Linktree dedicated to expanding Safe Food Fridge resources.
+We invite you to explore more about the Safe Food Fridge program, follow the pilot’s progress, and see how this resource continues to grow.

 Why Autistics for Safe Foods Matter